thiagoskbnsk/thiagoskbnsk/README.md

 ### Hi there 👋

 My name is Thiago Skibinski from Brazil (🇧🇷).
-I have 6 years of experience in the development area, I've used several different languages and also worked as a fullstack, but what I really like is the front end.
+I have almost 7 years of experience in the development area, I've used several different languages and also worked as a fullstack, but what I really like is the front end.
 Currently I'm Senior Front End Developer at [Vivo](https://www.vivo.com.br).
 I'm passionate about javascript, more specifically with node and react.

 In my free time I like to: